yimusad/yimusad/README.md

 🔭 In the past, I've worked as ...
   - an R&D Software Engineering Intern @ iPipeline
   - an Impact Strategy Consulting Extern @ PwC in collaboration with Extern
+  - a Peer Mentor for the College of Computing & Informatics @ Drexel University

   - an International Student Ambassador @ Shoreline Community College

 🌱 I’ve learned & am learning...